bucs110a0spring22/final-exam-keshrag1/README.md

 Most Challenging topic in the course:
   The most challenging topic of the course was first learning about classes as I could not wrap my head around using self as a parameter.

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- The program is complete but it asks for the user to input the city twice.
+The if statement in the api classes does not work without a statement such as true = True which makes the condition happen.

 ## REFERENCES:
  https://www.metaweather.com/api/